hsnbd/data-scraping/README.md

 git clone https://github.com/hsnbd/data-scraping.git
 ```

-Install npm dependency for workstation.
-(You can run project individually to.
-I just keep it in workstation for one git repo)
+Install npm dependency for the workstation.
+(You can run the project individually too.
+I just keep it in the workstation for one git repo)
 ```shell
 npm install
 ```